IrisBroadcast/irisbroadcast.github.io/ophrys/README.md

 A simple way to display a webpage on a screen without all the fuzz.
 Basic signage solution with configuration page for url selection, screen rotation and option to fetch configuration settings from external server.
-We are using it with Debian Buster on Raspberry Pi 3 and 4.
+We are using it with Linux Debian Buster on Raspberry Pi 3 and 4.
 This should work fine on other hardwares as well.
 Let us know if you run into any problems or have any questions.